OpenEvalProject/evals/manuscripts/elife-106509/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/106509/elife-106509-fig8-v1.jpg)

-**Figure 8.:** 0 = 7 days post hatching (dph) and t1 = 21 dph).During this time, the number of chromatophores nearly doubled, with many changing chromatic properties.
+**Figure 8.:** During this time, the number of chromatophores nearly doubled, with many changing chromatic properties.
 Despite these changes and intermittent filming, our pipeline reliably tracks individual chromatophores, as illustrated with two arbitrarily selected chromatophores, in blue and green.

 ![Figure 9.](https://cdn.elifesciences.org/articles/106509/elife-106509-fig9-v1.jpg)

-**Figure 9.:** Sepia officinalis processed through the CHROMAS pipeline.(a1, a2) Original video frame. (b1, b2) Binary segmentation with chromatophores in black and background in white. (c1, c2) Epicenters of chromatophores in blue and motion markers with triangulation in green. (d1, d2) Putative motor units calculated using the Affinity Propagation algorithm.
+**Figure 9.:** (a1, a2) Original video frame. (b1, b2) Binary segmentation with chromatophores in black and background in white. (c1, c2) Epicenters of chromatophores in blue and motion markers with triangulation in green. (d1, d2) Putative motor units calculated using the Affinity Propagation algorithm.
 In this example, Principal Component Analysis–Independent Component Analysis (PCA–ICA) revealed independent components influencing the activity of each chromatophore.
 We found 4.68 ± 1.41 (mean ± std) ICs per chromatophore (n = 1616).
 Those independent components were then clustered together based on their covariation and plotted with the same color.
 For visualization purposes, only clusters of size 8 and 9 are plotted.
 In this segment, we found 10.37 ± 14.23 (mean ± std) chromatophores per cluster, with 90% of clusters consisting of less than 20 chromatophores.
 This example highlights CHROMAS’s ability to process complex datasets, such as footage of Sepia officinalis, which exhibits a high density of chromatophores and very active dynamics correlated with its camouflage and other behaviors.

 We provide a comprehensive tutorial guide along with sample video files to test the pipeline.
 Links to these resources are available in the ‘Data availability’ section.
 The entire pipeline can be run with the command below, and individual task command lines are included as each step of the pipeline is detailed.